 - Key Project Construction Impact Summary - Aesthetics: The Proposed Project would temporarily change aesthetic conditions and light and glare adjacent to residential areas and a number of parks.
-Project mitigation would minimize the duration and extent of these temporary impacts. - Air Quality: Proposed Project construction impacts regarding criteria pollutants and toxic air contaminants can be reduced to less-than-significant levels with routine project mitigation measures. - Biological Resources: The Caltrain ROW is primarily a disturbed urban rail corridor with only limited biological resources.
-The Proposed Project would impact limited areas of
+Project mitigation would minimize the duration and extent of these temporary impacts. - Air Quality: Proposed Project construction impacts regarding criteria pollutants and toxic air contaminants can be reduced to less-than-significant levels with routine project mitigation measures. - o Biological Resources: The Caltrain ROW is primarily a disturbed urban rail corridor with only limited biological resources.
+The Proposed Project would impact limited areas of habitat for special-status species as well as riparian vegetation, wetlands and sensitive natural communities during construction but routine project mitigation would reduce these impacts to a less-than-significant level.
+Project construction would also require removal of

-1 2 3 4 5 6 7 8 habitat for special-status species as well as riparian vegetation, wetlands and sensitive natural communities during construction but routine project mitigation would reduce these impacts to a less-than-significant level.
-Project construction would also require removal of up to 2,200 trees 7 and pruning of an addition 3,600 trees for the OCS alignment and ESZ under worst-case assumptions.
+- up to $\underline{1,000}$ $\underline{2,200}$ trees9 and pruning of an addition $\underline{3,200}$ $\underline{3,600}$ trees for the OCS alignment and ESZ under worst-case assumptions.
 Project mitigation would require tree avoidance, minimization, and/or replacement.
-While the biological impacts of tree removal can be mitigated, this is considered a significant and unavoidable aesthetic impact (see discussion under operational impacts below).
-9 10 11 12 13 14 15 16 0 Cultural Resources : Construction of the Proposed Project's OCS has the potential to affect certain historic resources, specifically the Caltrain San Francisco tunnels, historic Caltrain stations, certain bridges and underpasses, and several other potential historic resources.
+While the biological impacts of tree removal can be mitigated, this is considered a significant and unavoidable aesthetic impact (see discussion under operational impacts below). - Cultural Resources: Construction of the Proposed Project's OCS has the potential to affect certain historic resources, specifically the Caltrain San Francisco tunnels, historic Caltrain stations, certain bridges and underpasses, and several other potential historic resources.
 Mitigation would require specific design treatments to reduce and avoid impacts where feasible.
-Tunnel modifications necessary to provide heights for Caltrain and freight rail cars may result in significant and unavoidable impacts on the San Francisco Tunnel 4 portal even with mitigation.
-Potential impacts on archaeological resources can be reduced to a less-than-significant level with routine project mitigation.
-17 18 19 0 Geology, Soils and Seismicity : Proposed Project construction impacts related to erosion, geological conditions, and soils can be reduced to less-than-significant levels with routine project mitigation measures.
-20 21 22 0 Greenhouse Gas Emissions : Proposed Project construction would result in greenhouse gas (GHG) emissions, but, as discussed below, those emissions would be offset by operational reductions within a matter of months.
-23 24 25 26 27 0 Hazards and Hazardous Materials : Some parts of the Caltrain ROW are contaminated because of prior activities.
+Tunnel modifications necessary to provide heights for Caltrain and freight rail cars, such as tunnel notching, the removal of decorative stone portals, and OCS infrastructure attachment to tunnels, may result in significant and unavoidable impacts on the San Francisco Tunnel 4 portal even with mitigation.
+Potential impacts on archaeological resources can be reduced to a less-than-significant level with routine project mitigation. - Geology, Soils and Seismicity: Proposed Project construction impacts related to erosion, geological conditions, and soils can be reduced to less-than-significant levels with routine project mitigation measures. - Greenhouse Gas Emissions: Proposed Project construction would result in greenhouse gas (GHG) emissions, but, as discussed below, those emissions would be offset by operational reductions within a matter of months. - Hazards and Hazardous Materials: Some parts of the Caltrain ROW are contaminated because of prior activities.
 Project mitigation would control exposure of workers and the public to contamination where encountered.
-Project mitigation would also control potential spills of hazardous materials during construction, as well as potential effects on emergency plans.
-28 29 0 Hydrology and Water Quality : Proposed Project construction impacts on water quality can be reduced to less-than-significant levels with routine project mitigation measures.
-30 31 32 0 Land Use and Recreation: Temporary disruption of land use and recreation resulting from Proposed Project construction can be reduced to less-than-significant levels with routine project mitigation measures.
-33 34 35 36 37 0 Noise and Vibration: Construction would be required during the day and night in order to maintain Caltrain passenger service during construction.
+Project mitigation would also control potential spills of hazardous materials during construction, as well as potential effects on emergency plans. - o Hydrology and Water Quality: Proposed Project construction impacts on water quality can be reduced to less-than-significant levels with routine project mitigation measures. - Land Use and Recreation: Temporary disruption of land use and recreation resulting from Proposed Project construction can be reduced to less-than-significant levels with routine project mitigation measures. - Noise and Vibration: Construction would be required during the day and night in order to maintain Caltrain passenger service during construction.
 Although project mitigation would reduce noise in many locations, mitigation might not always reduce noise impacts during nighttime construction to a less-than-significant level.
-Project mitigation would reduce construction vibration impacts to a less-than-significant level.
-38 39 0 Population and Housing : The Proposed Project would not displace any housing and would not result in substantial changes in population during construction.
+Project mitigation would reduce construction vibration impacts to a less-than-significant level. - o Population and Housing: The Proposed Project would not displace any housing and would not result in substantial changes in population during construction. - Public Services and Utilities: The Proposed Project would require relocation of certain utilities and Caltrain would coordinate with all utility owners to conduct relocation activities in a way that minimizes potential disruption.